Qu’est-ce que c’est?

 I want to take you home.
 Ah ha, no, you will never fit inside my cottage.
 No. I want you to keep enjoying my show, no matter how far away you are by coming to my other homes – I am a celebrity, you see, with many abodes.

 You have been to my show and I took your breath away.
 You say to your friends, “Ah, if only you could see him but the show is sold out!”
 Do not weep, mon ami.
 I am anything but sedentary.
 I have enjoyed Southern Africa so much that my shows have expanded!
-If you cannot see me in uMhlanga, perhaps you should visit my Le Petit Chef Au Naturel show at L’Ermitage Chateau & Villas in Franschhoek in the Western Cape if you’re interested in a more relaxing evening of traditional fare for you to mangez bien!
-Or if you were so impressed by my Marco Polo experience, you can see me once more in that DinnerTimeStoriesSA show that is being held at the Royal Livingstone Hotel by those luxurious Victoria Falls in Zambia!
+Perhaps you should visit my Le Petit Chef Au Naturel at Blueberry Hill Hotel in Honeydew, Johannesburg if you’re interested in a more relaxing evening of traditional fare for you to mangez bien!
+Or if you were so impressed by my Marco Polo experience, you can see me once more in my new show “How To Be The World’s Greatest Chef”!
 I am certain to entertain and excite you and your friends no matter which show you choose and what beautiful location you visit.
 Let’s make it a night to remember.

 It is no easy task to traverse the oceans and continents, even when the pursuit is as noble as assisting a friend hailing from afrique du sud.
 As such, I extend my thanks to Paul Rouessart and 100% EVENT, who not only is clever at rhyming but is also an events management company the likes of which I had not encountered until this trip.
-Merci beaucoup to the Beverly Hills Hotel for their comfort and hospitality.
 I wish to thank my creators, Filip Sterckx, Antoon Verbeeck and the Skullmapping Team.
 The show producer – Nadine Beshir.
 This now begins to feel like le Academy Awards which never recognise French brilliance in cinema.
 Where was I?
 Oui.
-Thank you to DinnerTimeStoriesSA, Craig Browning from AV Company for the technical, Lynne Groenewald from RubyRed Creative for the design, Ivor Moolman from implifi for the website, Patrick Federer from Digiscape for the social media ooh-la-la and thank you to Tayla Blaire, who has painstakingly translated and edited what I have to say in order to make it palatable (ah ha).
+Thank you to Lynne Groenewald from RubyRed Creative for the design, Ivor Moolman from implifi for the website, Patrick Federer from Digiscape for the social media ooh-la-la and thank you to Tayla Blaire, who has painstakingly translated and edited what I have to say in order to make it palatable (ah ha).